Who's Behind Listverse?

 10 Notorious Cases of the Bystander Effect

-Jesus then explains, with the following parable, that everyone is everyone’s neighbor, and that help should be offered to anyone in need of it, regardless of who or what that person is.
+With the following parable, Jesus then explains that everyone is everyone’s neighbor and that help should be offered to anyone in need of it, regardless of who or what that person is.

 Later, a Samaritan (considered by the Jews to be outcasts) comes by, sees him, and immediately helps him, taking him to a nearby inn, caring for him, and paying the innkeeper.

 “Which of these is the neighbor of the Jew who is beaten by robbers?”
 Jesus asked.

 “Go and do likewise.”